Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 1. Create your AWS VPC

 Create your own VPC (search VPC in AWS Home searchbox),
-> uzupełnić
+> najprawdopodobniej niepotrzebne

 2. Setup your security group

 Go to EC2 -> Security Groups, then select **Create Security Group**<br>
 Input your Secuity Group name and description (e.g. "*Security Group 1*", "*RailsAppDemo*")<br>
+Select VPC created in previous step.<br>
 Under **Inbound Rules** add 3 new rules:
 + Type: **SSH**; Source: **Anywhere IPv4** (leave all other fields as default)
 + Type: **HTTP**; Source: **Anywhere IPv4** (leave all other fields as default)
 + Type: **HTTPS**; Source: **Anywhere IPv4** (leave all other fields as default)<br>

-Notice that protocol and port range is selected automatically based on the type of the inbound rule.
+Notice that protocol and port range is selected automatically based on the type of the inbound rule.<br>

 Press **Create security group**, your Security Group is now created

-3. Create and configure your AWS account
+3. Create and configure your AWS account for AWS Command Line Interface (CLI)

-Go to AWS websiste, then **IAM -> Users**.
+Go to IAM -> Users.
 You should see "*Users (0)*", you will need to create a new user.<br>
 Press **Create user**, then enter a username (e.g. "*user*"), then click **Next**.<br>
 Select **Attach policies directly**, then select a policy called **AdministratorAccess**.
 Click **Next** and then **Create user**.<br>